 Guests of the original MBnb, launched in 2015, gave it a five-star rating for overall convenience, comfort, service, and connectivity.
 Travel to and from the new MBnb is available via public transit, taxi, or ride sharing and is convenient from all New York-area airports.

-MBnb is an ongoing artwork administered through Airbnb in honor of the great Belgian artist Marcel Broodthaers.
+MBnb is an ongoing artwork influenced by the great Belgian artist Marcel Broodthaers.
 It was conceived, in part, to explore what it might mean to "sell something and succeed in life” in what is euphemistically referred to as the sharing economy, fifty years after Broodthaers uttered those famously doomed, aspirational words.